-The Fall 2019 Application for Admission is closed.
+The Fall 2020 Application for Transfer Admission will open in August.

 Below you’ll find complete application instructions for a domestic (non-international) student who has attended an institution of higher education after completing high school or a GED.